Calibishie: History

 Calibishie gets its name from the native Arawakan language that was spoken by the island's first occupants, the Kalinagos, later renamed “Caribs” by European colonizers.
 In Arawakan, the word cali translates to “net,” and bishie is “reef,” thus Calibishie has been translated to mean "net of reefs".
 The Kalinagos utilized Calibishie's natural setting as it lies along the only barrier reef on the island.
 The location provided sustenance through fishing and agriculture, along with a forest above the village, which they used for wood materials, such as carved canoes.

 With the advent of British and French occupation of the Americas, Calibishie along with the whole of the island changed dramatically.
-The British brought slaves from West Africa to work the estates of Hampstead and Hodges.
-In 1838, full emancipation was granted to Dominica's slave population.
+The British brought enslaved people from West Africa to work the estates of Hampstead and Hodges.
+In 1838, full emancipation was granted to Dominica's enslaved population.
 Calibishie subsequently became a fishing and farming community, and residents continue to work both of these industries in the village today.
 With the completion in 1956 of the Transinsular Road that links Marigot with the west coast via Pont Casse—the campaign for which was led by British Parliamentarian Elma Napier, who had settled in Calibishie—Calibishie's farmers could transport their products more easily to sell in Roseau.
 The second half of the twentieth century also brought roads connecting the villages on the north coast to Portsmouth, and in 1972, the road connecting Portsmouth and Roseau was completed.
 Roads benefited farmers in Calibishie; however, it has also been noted that the newly acquired accessibility drew people away from local farming ventures and into town.
 In recent years, Calibishie has also seen an influx of tourism from North America and Europe, and numerous guesthouses have been established to cater to these international visitors who venture to explore beyond the cruise ships of Roseau.